D-Marc1/Simple-MySQLi/README.md

 ## Error Handling

-Either wrap all your queries with one `try/catch` or use the `set_exception_handler()` function to either redirect to a global error page or a separate one for each page.
-Remember to not
+Either wrap all your queries with one `try/catch` or use the `set_exception_handler()` function to either redirect to a global error page or a separate one for each page. **Don't forget to take out echo in production**, as you obviously do not need the client to see this information.

 **Try/Catch**